Sanchit611/testing/README.md

 ## 2. Idea & hypothesis

 **Q: Describe the idea in one paragraph.**
-The idea behind this fit function is to read each alpha's PnL history and let a CNN learn what makes an alpha worth weighting.
-First the CNN looks at each alpha on its own and pulls out features from its PnL curve.
-An attention step then learns a data driven temporal weighting over the window for that alpha.
-Finally a mixing layer lets the alphas compare against each other to produce one weight per alpha.
-The weights are trained with a custom loss that rewards strong adjusted returns over a short forward window, with penalties on turnover and concentration.
-The output weights are then cleaned up and combined with the alpha positions to form `preA`.
+This fit assigns each alpha a weight by reading its full PnL trajectory over a trailing window.
+A 1D CNN extracts shape features from each alpha's PnL curve on its own, an attention step learns which parts of the window matter most, and a mixing layer lets the alphas interact so correlated ones are not all rewarded at once.
+The weights are trained to maximize adjusted returns over the next, held out window while penalizing turnover and concentration.
+The final weights are normalized and capped, then combined with the alpha positions to form `preA`.

 **Q: What is the intuition or market hypothesis behind the idea, why should it work?**
-Alpha PnL histories carry repeatable temporal structure (trends, persistence, mean reversion) that a convolutional kernel can recognize; for example, a `[-1, 0, 1]` kernel acts as a trend detector.
-So alphas recently working in trend friendly regimes should be up weighted, reversal prone ones down weighted, and flat ones suppressed, which is more expressive than a static IR weighted combination.
-Looking across the whole pool at once also lets the model trim an alpha when correlated peers already span the same signal, capturing interactions a per alpha weighting scheme cannot.
+An alpha's recent PnL is more than a single momentum number; its shape carries information.
+A steady grind, a sharp spike that is about to revert, and a curve recovering off a drawdown all behave differently going forward, and a convolution is the natural tool to read shape (a `[-1, 0, 1]` kernel, for instance, is a trend detector).
+The model fixes no single pattern; it learns from data which trajectory shapes precede strong forward PnL.
+The bet is not that recent winners keep winning, but that the manner of recent performance separates durable edges from decaying ones.

 **Q: What existing function variants does it build on, replace, or extend?**
 It builds on the non linear, class based template (`fit_function_nonlinear.py`).